Isoelectric Ph Of Amino Acid

 Q1: What is the difference between isoelectric point and isoionic point?

 While often used interchangeably, there's a subtle difference.
-The isoelectric point refers to the pH at which the net charge of a molecule is zero, regardless of the presence of other ions.
+That said, the isoelectric point refers to the pH at which the net charge of a molecule is zero, regardless of the presence of other ions.
 The isoionic point refers to the pH at which the net charge is zero when only the molecule's intrinsic ionizable groups are considered, without external ions.
 In practice, the difference is often negligible.

 Q2: How does temperature affect the isoelectric point?

 Temperature can influence the pKa values of ionizable groups, which in turn affects the pI.
-The relationship is not always straightforward and depends on the specific amino acid and its environment.
+Consider this: the relationship is not always straightforward and depends on the specific amino acid and its environment.
 Generally, changes in temperature will result in small shifts in the pI value.

 Q3: Can the pI be used to predict protein behavior?